Sensitivity analysis of $\beta$-decay half-life predictions for Ge, As, Zr and Mo nuclei within the mapped interacting boson model: Mapped IBM-2 and IBFFM-2

 What is particularly noteworthy in Fig.~\ref{fig:energy} is a drastic change of calculated energy levels for the neutron-rich Zr and Mo isotopes near $N=60$, indicating a quantum phase transition (QPT) in nuclear shapes \cite{cejnar2010}.
 For $N>60$ the predicted ground-state yrast levels, i.e., $2^+_1$, $4^+_1$, and $6^+_1$, for the Zr and Mo nuclei become compressed in energy, resembling a rotational band.
 This low-lying structure appears to continue toward $N=70$.
 The mapped IBM-2 reproduces this trend of the yrast levels well, but overestimates the non-yrast $0^+_2$ and $2^+_2$ levels for $N\geqslant 60$.
 For instance, while the measured $2^+_2$ level for the even-even Mo isotopes keeps decreasing with $N$, which may indicate a shape coexistence effect or pronounced $\gamma$-softness, the mapped IBM-2 rather suggests an increase of this level for $N>64$ [see Fig.~\ref{fig:energy}(e)].
 In general, the overestimation of the non-yrast levels in the mapped IBM-2 framework has been explained by the too large quadrupole-quadrupole interaction strength $\kappa$, which is derived from the EDF-to-IBM PES mapping, or by the fact that the calculation does not include configuration mixing of normal and intruder states \cite{duval1981}, which are related to coexisting mean-field minima on the PES.

 As for the odd-odd nuclei, especially the neutron-rich Nb and Tc, it is difficult to determine the IBFFM-2 strength parameters, as the experimental data for the low-energy spectra are scarce.
 Here they are determined mainly to reproduce the spin of the ground state, or extrapolated from the neighboring odd-odd nuclei where spectroscopic data are available.
-One notices from the IBFFM-2 results shown in Figs.~\ref{fig:energy}(i)--\ref{fig:energy}(l) changes in the low-energy level structure near the phase-transitional region $N \approx 60$, e.g., from $^{96}$Nb ($N=55$) to $^{104}$Nb ($N=63$), and from $^{98}$Tc ($N=55$) to $^{106}$Tc ($N=63$).
+As one can see in Figs.~\ref{fig:energy}(i)--\ref{fig:energy}(l), there appear notable changes in the calculated low-energy level structure near the phase-transitional region $N \approx 60$, e.g., from $^{96}$Nb ($N=55$) to $^{104}$Nb ($N=63$), and from $^{98}$Tc ($N=55$) to $^{106}$Tc ($N=63$).
 These behaviors of low-energy levels in the odd-odd systems reflect, to a large extent, the structural evolution in the adjacent even-even nuclei.

 We do not, however, go into further details about the nuclear structure aspects of these nuclei, since the scope of the present paper is rather to investigate their $\beta$-decay properties.
 More thorough discussions about the calculated excitation energies, including the comparisons with experimental data in the context of the shape QPT and coexistence and possible remedies of the deficiencies of the model descriptions, can be found in Refs.~\cite{nomura2022beta-ge,nomura2024beta}.